 It's important to note, however, that many oils, which might be branded as "serums" on the tube also provide hydrating benefits to lashes.
 Natalie Soto, global makeup artist for Jane Iredale adds that "teaming up a serum with a lash conditioner is a surefire way to get longer and fuller lashes."

 What to look for in a formula

 As is the case with all beauty products, Dr. Zeichner warns against using a product around the eye if it includes fragrance or preservatives.
-Robinson cautions that some super-intensive serums can cause discoloration along the lash line.
-“My suggestion is that you do your research before putting anything near your eye, and even ask your doctor about how the active ingredients in your serum may affect you,” she says.
+Robinson cautions that it's important to be aware of the lash serum side effects that can come with super-intensive options, like discoloration along the lash line.
+"My suggestion is that you do your research before putting anything near your eye, and even ask your doctor about how the active ingredients in your serum may affect you," she says.